 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Boston Baptist College.

 Out of the 85 undergraduate students at Boston Baptist College, 10 (about 12%) are considered first-time/full-time degree seekers.

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Boston Baptist College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Boston Baptist College about graduation rates for other more appropriate groups of students.

-While Boston Baptist College performs on average when it comes to the 29.2% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 41.7% is below the national average.
+While Boston Baptist College performs above average when it comes to the 46.7% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 46.7% ranks it similar to the average college.